Modeling Task-Based Authorization for Agents

 context:

-When checking access, pass the current time or turn number in the request context.
+When checking access, pass the current time or current call count in the request context.

 Binding agents to tasks

-The examples above don't verify that the agent making the call is actually assigned to the task.
+The examples above do not verify that the agent making the call is actually assigned to the task.
 You can enforce this using contextual tuples and an intersection (and) in the model, similar to the Authorization Through Organization Context pattern.

 model